akka/akka/akka-docs/src/main/paradox/stream/stream-graphs.md

 This example demonstrates how `BidiFlow` subgraphs can be hooked together and also turned around with the @scala[`.reversed`]@java[`.reversed()`] method.
-The test simulates both parties of a network communication protocol without actually having to open a network connection—the flows can just be connected directly.
+The test simulates both parties of a network communication protocol without actually having to open a network connection—the flows can be connected directly.

 <a id="graph-matvalue"></a>
 ## Accessing the materialized value inside the Graph